 - Answer a call to your Google Voice number.

 - To start recording, tap 4.
-All participants hear an announcement that the recording has begun.
+All participants will hear an announcement that the recording has begun.

 - To stop recording, tap 4.
-All participants hear an announcement that the recording has ended.
+All participants will hear an announcement that the recording has ended.

 You can find your recordings in the Calls tab.
 Recordings may be downloaded to your computer from the menu at the of the call record.